-Also, according to UN-REDD Guidelines on FPIC interpretation, FPIC should apply to Indigenous Peoples and to minority groups who share common characteristics with Indigenous Peoples.
-The FAO defines these characteristics and FSC Canada did not find other groups in Canada that share those characteristics.
+In addition, according to the FAO and United Nations documents (UN-REDD Guidelines on FPIC interpretation), FPIC should apply to Indigenous Peoples and to minority groups who share common characteristics with Indigenous Peoples.
+Local communities in Canada do not share these characteristics.